 Fanfin seadevil is one of the species from the anglerfish family.
-Anglerfishes are animals that prefer the deepest regions of the sea – approximately 1000-1500 meters below.
+Anglerfishes prefer the deepest regions of the sea – approximately 1000-1500 meters below.

 - These fishes are recognizable by their flabby, round bodies, prominent sharp teeth, and a specialized “bait-like” structure that contains fluorescent bacteria.

 - As the sea’s deep regions lack light, the “hanging bait” attracts potential prey as the only source of light.

 - Besides the lack of food, anglerfish have another crucial problem – it is tough to find mates to reproduce.